Skip to main content

 # Production (for live data)

-curl "https://api.credprotocol.com/api/v2/score/0x123..." \
+curl "https://api.credprotocol.com/api/v2/score/address/0x123..." \

 -H "Authorization: Bearer YOUR_API_KEY"

-2. Identify Sandbox Responses
+2. Sandbox Response Format

 {